EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: EmpDG

-The discriminator $D$ is a \textit{1-Lipschitz} function.
-In order to meet the \textit{1-Lipschitz} constraints of the interactive discriminators, we add a gradient penalty into the objective function of the two discriminators.
-We sample the gradient penalty uniformly along a straight line between the gold distribution $P_{TN}$ and the negative distribution $P_{FN}$.
-Then our objective function is as follows ($x$ represents $h$ in semantic discriminator or $d$ in emotional discriminator):
+Inspired by previous work~\cite{arjovsky2017wasserstein,gao2019product}, we minimize the Wasserstein-1 distance between distributions of positive samples and negative samples.
+Hence, the discriminator $\texttt{D}\in \mathcal{D}$ becomes a \textit{1-Lipschitz} function, where $\mathcal{D}$ is the set of \textit{1-Lipschitz} functions~\cite{gulrajani2017improved}.
+In order to meet the \textit{1-Lipschitz} constraints of discriminator \texttt{D}, we incorporate a gradient penalty of the output of \texttt{D} with respect to its input into the discriminator objective function.
+The gradient penalty is sampled uniformly along a straight line between points sampled from the negative representations $\textbf{d}_t^N$ and the positive representations $\textbf{d}_t^P$.
+Then the loss function of semantic discriminator is computed as follows: